fairDataSociety/fds-blog/content/posts/is-it-time-for-serverless-application-platforms.md

 draft = true
 keywords = ["serverless application platform", "personal server", "CEPS", "web3", "web2", "serverless"] slug = ""
-title = "Is it time for Serverless Application Platforms?"
+title = "Is it Time for Serverless Application Platforms?"

 +++
 In his widely-read [post on web3](https://moxie.org/2022/01/07/web3-first-impressions.html) , Moxie Marlinspike re-iterates over and over again that “If there’s one thing I hope we’ve learned about the world, it’s that people do not want to run their own servers.”
 The image he seems to have in mind is of a big old-style PC with a cd-drive sitting under the messy desk of a _nerd_, who spends _his(!)_ time making sure it is running smoothly.
 So of course, seen in that way, as Moxie notes, “Even nerds do not want to run their own servers at this point.”
 But then he goes on to say that “Even organizations building software full time do not want to run their own servers at this point.”
 And therein lies his logical flaw.
 All these “organizations building software” _do_ have their own servers – except that the servers are running in the cloud – some are even called ‘serverless’.
 Of course individuals don’t want to maintain physical personal servers sitting under their desks, but, much like those software organizations, we may all very well want to have our own personal servers in the cloud, if these were easy enough to install and maintain, and if we had a rich eco-system of apps running on them.